Günther Quandt: The Nazi period

-After Adolf Hitler's appointment as Chancellor in 1933, Quandt joined the Nazi Party, becoming one of his strong financial supporters.
+After Adolf Hitler's appointment as Chancellor in 1933, Quandt joined the Nazi Party, becoming one of Hitler’s strong financial supporters.
 In 1937, Hitler gave him the title of a Wehrwirtschaftsführer, (Leader in the Military Economy), like other industrialists who played a leading role in the war economy.
 Quandt's businesses supplied ammunition, rifles, artillery and batteries, using slave labourers from concentration camps in at least three factories.
-Tens of thousands of these labourers died or 80%.
+80% of these labourers, numbering in the tens of thousands, died.
 An execution area was set up in the grounds of AFA's Hanover factory.
 Quandt also appropriated factories throughout Europe after German invasions.

 At the end of World War II, the US Senate held hearings on the operations of the German economy during the war.
-They found that Quandt was an important director in German industry, with a number of interlocking companies, syndicates and corporations.
+They found that Quandt was an important director in German industry, with several interlocking companies, syndicates and corporations.
 He had interest in such areas as insurance, banking, automobiles, ammunition, textiles, electricity, batteries and other areas.
 They also found out about his Wehrwirtschaftsführer title.

 The Hanns-Joachim-Friedrichs-Award winning documentary film The Silence of the Quandts by the German public broadcaster ARD described in October 2007 the role of the Quandt family businesses during the Second World War.
 The family's political past was not well known, but the documentary film revealed this to a wide audience and confronted the Quandts about the use of slave labourers in the family's factories during World War II.
 As a result, five days after the showing, four family members announced, on behalf of the entire Quandt family, their intention to fund a research project in which a historian will examine the family's activities during Hitler's dictatorship.
 The independent 1,200-page study that was released in 2011 concluded: "The Quandts were linked inseparably with the crimes of the Nazis", stated by Joachim Scholtyseck, the Bonn historian who compiled and researched the study.
 As of 2008, no compensation, apology or even memorial at the site of one of their factories have been permitted.
 BMW was not implicated in the report.